 The scientists’ “detective” work helps protect our crops and natural resources from the harm that exotic pests can cause--whether they sneak in of their own, or are smuggled in illegally.

-Agricultural Research Service, Information Staff
+By Jan Suszkiw, Agricultural Research Service, Information Staff